aashikap0000/student/_posts/Foundation/B-tools_and_equipment/2025-09-09-blog-tools-setup.md

 nav: sprint_1.html
 ---

-Switching to setting up everything on my MacBook for CSP required downloading VS Code, managing multiple repositories, and troubleshooting all kinds of errors until I could finally get everything running.
+Setting up everything on my MacBook for CSP required downloading VS Code, managing multiple repositories, and troubleshooting all kinds of errors until I could finally get everything running.
 Here’s how I set everything up, step by step!

-🍎 **1.
-Installing VS Code and Dependencies on Mac**
+## 🍎 1.
+Installing VS Code and Dependencies on Mac

 Downloaded VS Code from [https://code.visualstudio.com/](https://code.visualstudio.com/) and installed it on my Mac.
 Once installed, I set up the key extensions I needed:

-- Python (Microsoft) – for debugging and running code
+- **Python (Microsoft)** – for debugging and running code
-- Jupyter (Microsoft) – for notebooks integration
+- **Jupyter (Microsoft)** – for notebooks integration
-- GitLens – for Git history and insights
+- **GitLens** – for Git history and insights

-Verified installations in the **Mac terminal**:
+Verified installations in the Mac terminal:

 ```bash
 python3 --version
 git --version